Glasgow, Montana: Geography

 According to the United States Census Bureau, the city has a total area of 1.43 sqmi, all land.
 The town has an elevation of 2093 ft.
 It is nestled in the Milk River Valley with the river itself meandering along to south.

-Glasgow is 18 mi west of Fort Peck Lake, the fifth largest artificial lake in the United States.
+Glasgow is 18 mi north of Fort Peck Lake, the fifth largest artificial lake in the United States.
 The lake is popular for fishing and for recreation.
 The Charles M. Russell National Wildlife Refuge surrounds the lake providing an opportunity to experience nearly the same surroundings as encountered by the Lewis and Clark Expedition in 1805.

 Using data from Oxford University's Big Data Institute, The Washington Post, in 2018, identified Glasgow as "the middle of nowhere" for the contiguous United States.
 The article stated "Of all towns with more than 1,000 residents, Glasgow ... is farthest – about 4.5 hours in any direction – from any metropolitan area of more than 75,000 people".